-Katherine Hamnett launches ‘Choose NHS’ campaign
+Katharine Hamnett launches ‘Choose NHS’ campaign

 After the tragic events in London and Manchester this year, it’s become all too clear just how much we, as a nation, rely on services like the NHS to support and care for those in need.
 Growing up with it made it easy to take it for granted, and it’s easy to forget that, right now, our NHS is pretty vulnerable.
 On June 8, our actions will determine whether our access to healthcare remains a right for all, or becomes an exclusive privilege for the few.

-To raise awareness of this, the CHOOSE NHS campaign store has launched a line of t-shirts designed exclusively by iconic Brit designer Katherine Hamnett, in support of the NHS and voting to help save our public health system from deconstruction and Adam Smith’s invisible capitalist claw.
+To raise awareness of this, the CHOOSE NHS campaign store has launched a line of t-shirts designed exclusively by iconic Brit designer Katharine Hamnett, in support of the NHS and voting to help save our public health system from deconstruction and Adam Smith’s invisible capitalist claw.
 All proceeds from sales will go directly towards helping young people vote tactically in the general election on June 8.
 The aim is to keep the NHS intact – one of the proudest assets of this country that is held in jeopardy by the government currently and for the next 5 years potentially, if nothing is done.

 Our public health system was the envy of the world,” Hamnett tells Dazed.
 “Look at what's happening in America.
 Soon 23 million people will have no free access to healthcare.
 We don't want to end up like them.”